Years of Pilgrimage / Años de Peregrinaje

 Agustín Fernández Years of Pilgrimage / Años de peregrinaje Belgrade, Danube, Francuska Street, Greece, Milan, NATO, Robunov Prokupac, Sava, Serbia, Skadarska, Tri Sesira, Valentine's 0 Comments

-This diary begins in Belgrade on 14 February 2019.
+[Originally published in Diary of Exile] This diary begins in Belgrade on 14 February 2019.
 I am here on a mixed errand; for others as well as for myself.
 To some extent it is also thanks to others.
 Thank heaven there are people who remain steadfast, and who wish me well.
-Tonight I am in the Belgrade Inn on Francuska Street. […]
+Tonight I am in […]

 On Years of Pilgrimage